 Conclusion

-Future implications: As AI capabilities continue advancing, interface design will become an even more critical differentiator.
-Paradigm-level thinking about interaction design can create leaps in effectiveness that incremental feature improvements cannot match.
+As AI capabilities continue advancing, interface design will become an even more important differentiator.
+Paradigm-level thinking about interaction can create improvements in effectiveness that incremental feature additions cannot.
+The gap between what AI can do and what people actually get out of it is, in many cases, an interface problem.

 Skills & Methods Demonstrated